danevandyck/danevandyck/resume.md

 Axcient
 -------

+### Lead Software Engineer, 2018

+### Senior Software Engineer, 2016 to 2018

 ### Software Engineer, Fall 2012 to 2016

-### Senior Software Engineer, 2016 to 2018

-### Lead Software Engineer, 2018

-_technical leadership of Axcient's Storage and Recovery Cloud_
+_technical leadership of Axcient's Fusion platform_

-Axcient provides end-to-end Disaster Recovery as a Service, beginning with the replication of protected devices and extending to file and folder recovery, restore point export and site failover.
-The Storage and Recovery Cloud is the core of that service, exposing secure ReSTful interfaces to replication clients, end users and the UI.
-I have contributed to or led the development teams responsible for building it.
-The relevant technical domains are filesystems, virtualization, networking, deduplicated storage and web services.
+Axcient provides disaster recovery as a service in the public cloud.
+Fusion is the core of that service, exposing secure RESTful interfaces to replication clients, end users and user interfaces.
+Relevant technical domains are filesystems, virtualization, networking, deduplicated storage and web services.

-_technical guidance_
+_leadership_

-- technical guidance of a distributed team of seven engineers of mixed experience
-- architectural and operational oversight and codebase maintenance
+As the team lead of Fusion, I provided technical guidance to a distributed team of seven engineers, and maintained architectural and operational oversight of the public cloud platform for Axcient's DRaaS offering.

 - regular feedback sessions with team members
 - documentation policies facilitating onboarding and transfer of information
 - test automation policies supporting a regular release cadence
 - devops policies supporting continuous integration without SREs

-_planning_

-- maintenance of a multi-quarter roadmap with product and engineering leadership
+- maintenance of a roadmap with product and engineering leadership
-- daily backlog refinement and prioritization
+- backlog refinement and prioritization
-- weekly escalation and bug scrubs with support and QA
+- escalation and bug scrubs with support and QA
-- issue tracking system workflow and board design

 _multi-tenant overlay networking_

+Implementation of a multitenant layer three overlay network in the public cloud, clearing the chief technical barrier to COGS rearchitecture of the Fusion platform.
+Design, prototyping and oversight of development.

-- overlay networking in a public cloud VPC without broadcast support
+- overlay networking in the public cloud without broadcast support or tunnelling
-- overlay networking without tunnelling via IPv4/6 address translation
-- support for live additions of overlay network participants (guests)
-- support for live additions of network fabric participants (hosts)
+- support for live additions of overlay (guests) and fabric (hosts) participants
 - agnostic with respect to the layout of guests on hosts
 - overlay network support for egress and ingress traffic
 - overlay network support for DNS and DHCP services

+<div style="page-break-after: always"></div>

 _zero-amplification block storage_

+Design and development of a novel block store schema to eliminate read amplification, enabling use of Fusion block storage as a backing store for virtual machines.

 - block storage index and object formats supporting zero-amplification reads
 - a block storage object keyspace supporting unbounded operation throughput
-- a concurrent, performant C++ block storage client interface and Python extension
+- a performant C++ block storage client interface and Python extension
 - block index schema optimization reducing aggregate storage size by 2x

-<div style="page-break-after: always"></div>
+_live migration of block storage_

+Design and oversight of the live migration and verification of Fusion block storage to a new block storage schema.

+- migration of petabytes of protected data and tens of billions of block indices for hundreds of customers
+- throughput approaching five gigabytes per second and hundreds of thousands of block indices per second over thousands of concurrent executors

 _virtual block device driver_

+Presentation of Fusion block storage as a logical block device, providing storage for file and folder recovery and virtualization usecases.
+Design, oversight of development and performance optimization.

 - read-write network block device (NBD) backed by remote block storage
 - persistent read/write caching and adaptive prefetching
-- explicit prefetching of particular extents through socket commands
 - write barriers supporting consistent storage for e.g. virtual machines
-- multiple connections supporting virtual machine migration

-_live migration of block storage_

-- live migration to new block storage index and object storage formats of petabytes of protected data for hundreds of customers
-- throughput approaching five gigabytes per second and hundreds of thousands of block indices per second over thousands of concurrent nodes

-_distributed task queue_

-- a distributed, leaderless task queue
-- consistent and responsive task ownership at scale
-- automatic detection and reassignment of dead tasks via keep-alives
-- ReSTful client APIs, long-polling workers

 _file and folder recovery_

+File and folder browsing and download of restore points through secure RESTful APIs.
+Design and co-development.

+- RESTful HTTP interface secured by token-based client authorization
-- ReSTful HTTP interface supporting browsing, downloads and streaming archive downloads at throughputs approaching one hundred megabits
+- supporting browsing, downloads and streaming archive downloads
-- partition and filesystem detection supporting common flavors
+- support for various common partition and filesystem types
-- prefetching of special files/attributes supporting performant access to filesystem roots
-- file data and directory index extent identification and prefetching supporting performant browsing and file download
+- NTFS attribute extent identification and prefetching
-- pipelined prefetch/traversal/read stages front-loading I/O for archive
+- pipelined architecture front-loading high-latency I/O
-  downloads

-_disk image export_

-- rapid synthesis of protected disk images from block storage for download and physical export
-- single stream throughput approaching one GB per second to a single S3 object
-- orchestration infrastructure supporting concurrent export of many disk images

-_build infrastructure_

-- design and implementation of packaging infrastructure
-  * per-target dependency maps generated at configuration time
-  * per-target installation scripts generated at configuration time
-  * transitive installation of package component dependencies to package
-  * runpath modification of packaged shared libraries and binaries
-  * generation and installation of soname symlinks in packages
-- addition of custom targets supporting complex artifact types
-  * protobuf libraries, Python extensions, pypi package archives
-- derivation of artifact versions from VCS tags
-- a continuous integration architecture supporting all-or-nothing deployments

 <div style="page-break-after: always"></div>